-These are licensed by Lynx Edicions; all queries should be directed to: firstname.lastname@example.org.
+The print rights are owned by Lynx Edicions; all print queries should be directed to: firstname.lastname@example.org.

 If you are interested in using an illustration or a map that you’ve seen on the website, please understand that the Cornell Lab has license to most of the North American and Neotropical bird maps, but many of the other maps (those labeled Lynx Edicions/BirdLife International) were first published in the HBW and BirdLife International Illustrated Checklist of the Birds of the World and the copyright is held by BirdLife International.
 Thus, please inquire with BirdLife at http://datazone.birdlife.org/species/requestdis.
 BirdLife maps are the source of record for world bird distributions, they have several map types that might suit your purposes.

 If you wish to use a photo, video or audio recording for any purpose, first verify from what source the audio and/or video content is derived.
 Most, but not all, of our photo, audio and video content comes directly from the Cornell Lab of Ornithology’s Macaulay Library.
 If the data for the photo, audio or video file shows that the content is from Macaulay Library, then contact the Macaulay Library directly.
 They can be reached at 607-254-2456 or by emailing: firstname.lastname@example.org.